What Are the Limitations of ANOVA?

 Before diving deeper into how analysis of variance works and its limitations, it’s important to understand some of the main terms involved.

-- Independent variables – Items are suspected of having an effect on the dependent variables.
+• Independent variables – Items are suspected of affecting the dependent variables.
 A control group in an experiment is an example.

-- Dependent variables – Items being measured that are hypothesized to be affected by the independent variable.
+• Dependent variables – Items being measured hypothesized to be affected by the independent variable.

-- The alternative hypothesis- Also called an H1-is a statistical significance in differences between the sample groups and/or sample means.
+• The alternative hypothesis- An H1- is statistically significant in differences between the sample groups and/or sample means.

-- Random factor model – This is a process where a random value is drawn from all of the independent variable’s possible values.
+• The random factor model is a process where a random value is drawn from all of the independent variable’s possible values.

 Essentially, analysis of variance helps ensure that any statistical significance in differences between data sets is real and not due to sampling errors.
-It also makes sure that the chosen independent variable is truly what’s affecting the dependent variables.
-Different types of tests can be run depending on the number of factors you’re looking for.
+It also provides that the chosen independent variable truly affects the dependent variables.
+Different tests can be run depending on the number of factors you’re looking for.

 The simplest test is one-way ANOVA, in which only one independent variable is used.
 These tests assumed that the dependent variable value has a consistent distribution, is continuously measured, and that the variances will be comparable with other experimental groups.

 There’s also two-way ANOVA or full factorial ANOVA.
 This method is used when there are two or more independent variables.
 Additionally, this method is only used in experiments where you’re looking for every possible value for factors.
-Essentially, two-way ANOVA seeks to determine how the independent variables perform alongside each other and if one can have a significant result on another.
+Essentially, two-way ANOVA seeks to determine how the independent variables perform alongside each other and whether one can significantly affect another.

 How is ANOVA limited?